1120 SW 5th Ave, Suite 613, Portland, OR 97204

 CIPP lining technology is a pipe rehabilitation method that involves inserting a flexible liner into the existing failing pipe and curing the liner with either water or steam.
 The result is a rigid, smooth surface that seals cracks and restores the old pipe to near-new condition.
 The chief advantage of using CIPP lining technology is its “trench-less” nature.
 CIPP lining allows installers to reduce and sometimes avoid the need to excavate and replace sidewalks, curbs, trees, utilities, and other features, making CIPP less disruptive to the community and more sustainable than traditional open-trench methods.

-The proposed permanent rules will replace temporary rules currently in effect.
-Those temporary rules, adopted in late 2014 and currently found in ENB-4.33, authorized a pilot program that allowed CIPP technology to be used by qualified contractors working for private property owners to repair privately owned or maintained sewer lines and laterals in the public right of way.
-Through the present rulemaking, BES primarily aims to provide the public with greater clarity on program implementation and requirements.
-BES proposes no significant substantive changes to the requirements for using CIPP lining in the public right of way, but BES does propose provisions not included in the temporary rules that will help ensure compliance with the substantive requirements of the rules.
+The adopted permanent rules replaced temporary rules.
+Those temporary rules, adopted in late 2014, authorized a pilot program that allowed CIPP technology to be used by qualified contractors working for private property owners to repair privately owned or maintained sewer lines and laterals in the public right of way.
+Through the rulemaking to adopt the new, permanent rules, BES primarily aimed to provide the public with greater clarity on program implementation and requirements.
+The new rules also include provisions to help ensure compliance with the substantive requirements of the rules.